12 Foodie Hotels That Will Delight Your Taste Buds

 WINE VACATIONS: How to Plan the Perfect Wine Tasting Trip to Napa and Sonoma

-The picnic features a curated picnic menu, and local wine is available to guests on Saturdays and Sundays.
-The Napa Valley hotel also offers cooking classes, food and wine tastings, and other food-forward activities.
+The picnic has a curated menu and local wine is available to guests on Saturdays and Sundays.
+This Napa Valley hotel also offers cooking classes, food and wine tastings, and other food-forward activities.

 Foodie Hotels with Award-Winning Restaurants or Chefs